Exercise caution when handling your film

 One of the first things they tell you when you get an instant camera is to be careful with the film- this is important because there are indeed a raft of ways you can ruin it.
 You should keep your polaroids out of direct sunlight, humid conditions and store them away where they won’t be affected by temperature fluctuations.
 When you handle polaroids, hold them by their corners with clean hands.
 Oil and dirt from your fingers can damage or smudge the photos, especially if they’re still developing.
 Before storing them, you should let your images dry for several weeks.
 Over time, polaroids fade naturally To lengthen their lifespan, it is advised that you keep them in the fridge.
 Odd as this sounds, it’s meant to lock in colour, contrast and detail for an extended period of time by ensuring the film chemistry remains stable.

-Keep in mind that perfection is an illusion
+Keep in mind that perfection is an illusion and unrealistic

 I had started off with expectations as to how my photos should look and was always disappointed when they came out significantly different.
 I was so concerned with being a good photographer that I almost felt insulted by the lack of turnout.
 From time to time, I still struggle when a picture I have high hopes for falls flat.
 I have a perfectionist streak and am not satisfied with a photo being good enough when it could be just right.
 Taking the perfect photo with a polaroid camera isn’t the most realistic, however.
 You’re working with old technology that simply doesn’t allow for high definition, high clarity photos.
 Some shots turn out blurry, other times the colours are off.
 Occasionally, you may even end up with a blank polaroid- overexposure is a real problem!
 These points aside, old school polaroid photography is a lost art and can be a lot of fun.
 There’s a real charm to it once you get past the fact that not every shot will turn out as you imagine.

 If Polaroid Photography is beginning to disappoint and bore you, consider taking creative license and changing the narrative.
 In a content creators world, there are no rules or guidelines designed to box you in and stifle your talents and imagination.
 Why not consider how your subject might appear from a different angle?
-Most of us have go to poses behind the camera.
-In front of the camera is no different.
+Most of us have go to poses in front of the camera.
+Being behind the camera is no different.
 You likely have a preferred angle, mode or setting that achieves a certain look.
 Resist the urge to follow your instincts.
 Pay attention only to the most standard of photographic principles and wing the rest.
 Try crouching down low, or alternatively, elevate yourself.
 Stand on a wall or a chair.
 Consider the position of dominance or submission that you are in and build a narrative through a series of photographs.
 Standing in front of a subject and pressing the shutter button won’t always achieve the results you so wish for.

 Be selective with what you photograph